 In the community assessments, if 91-day sampling showed radon levels indoors at or greater than EPA's recommended long-term residential level of 4 pCi/L (equivalent to 4,000 pCi/m3), EPA installed a radon abatement system [10,11,19].
-This action was protective against harmful exposures.
+This action was protective against exposures harmful to health.